 Let me ask you.

-You do it the very least what we do.
+You do it the very first time.

 You know damn well what you do.